freenas/freenas-docs/userguide/install.rst

 extension or AMD-V/VT-x is disabled in the system BIOS.

 .. note:: If you receive a kernel panic when booting into the ISO, stop the virtual machine.
-Then, go to "System" and check the box "Enable IO APIC".
+Then, go to :guilabel:`System` and check the box :guilabel:`Enable IO APIC`.

 To configure the network adapter, go to :menuselection:`Settings --> Network`.
-In the "Attached to" drop-down menu select "Bridged Adapter", then choose the name of the physical interface from the "Name" drop-down menu.
+In the :guilabel:`Attached to` drop-down menu select :guilabel:`Bridged Adapter`, then choose the name of the physical interface from the :guilabel:`Name` drop-down menu.
 In the example shown in
 :numref:`Figure %s <vb_bridged_fig>`,
 the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *em0*.